MottainaiCI/lxd-compose-docs/site/content/docs/_index.md

 ## Update configurations

 **lxd-compose** automatically checks if the container of the project is already present and applies only the hooks related to the configuration.
-This permits to update of easily configuration without destroying and create again the container.
+This permits you to update the configuration easily without destroying and creating again the container.

 <--->